• Home page

 Carcans, Lake, beaches and ocean

-Carcans, with its 15 kilometers of beach, seduces lovers of waves and surfing.
-More peaceful Carcans-Maubouisson, on the edge of Lake Hourtin-Carcans, the largest freshwater lake in France, 18 km long by 4 km wide, in the heart of a pine forest, is appreciated by families and lovers of sailing, water sports or nature sports.
+Carcans, with its 15 kilometers of beach, attracts wave and surf lovers.
+The more tranquil Carcans-Maubouisson, on the shores of Lake Hourtin-Carcans, the largest freshwater lake in France, 18 km long by 4 km wide, in the heart of a pine forest, is popular with families and lovers of sailing, water sports or outdoor activities.

-In the heart of the Hourtin nature reserve, the Contaut lagoon invites you to discover exceptional flora and fauna, with unique biodiversity.
-120 kilometers of cycle paths have something to seduce all lovers of the little queen.
-You can also surf at the ocean's edge at Hourtin-Plage.
+In the heart of the Hourtin nature reserve, the Contaut lagoon offers an exceptional opportunity to discover its unique biodiversity of flora and fauna.
+120 kilometers of cycle paths are sure to delight all cycling enthusiasts.
+You can also surf on the oceanfront at Hourtin-Plage.

 Pino Chapito